-Credit risk management is principally implemented through the selection of customers with good creditstanding and seeking adequate collateral.
+Credit risk management is principally implemented through the selection of customers with good credit-standing and seeking adequate collateral.

-In granting placements, the quality, i.e. creditworthiness of the customer, is the main criteria.
+In granting placements, the quality, i,e. creditworthiness of the customer, is the main criteria.
 The Bank additionally reduces exposure to credit risk by securing placements with collateral.
 The Bank has established a Risk Assessment and Measurement Unit (in charge of regular credit risk management and monitoring).
 Risk Management Department also participates in the process of granting all significant placements, as well as in the process of approving the Bank's lending policies.

-to customers and banks, the Bank uses three major factors:
+In measurement of credit risk of loans and advances (iii) The quality of the collateral is determined by marto customers and banks, the Bank uses three major factors:

-- (i) the creditworthiness; - (ii) regular settlement of contractual obligations; - (iii) the quality of collateral, as explained below. - (i) The Bank assesses creditworthiness through the calculation of the Debt service coverage ratio (DSCR), which represents the ratio of the available cash for the repayment of financial liabilities and amount of financial liabilities to be repaid on a monthly and/ or annual basis.
+- (i) the creditworthiness: - (ii) regular settlement of contractual obligations: - (iii) the quality of collateral, as explained below. - (i) The Bank assesses creditworthiness through the calculation of the Debt service coverage ratio (DSCR), which represents the ratio of the available cash for the repayment of financial liabilities and amount of financial liabilities to be repaid on a monthly and/ or annual basis.